Anxiety Tip: Basic Breathing Exercise For Anxiety

 breathing exercise for anxeity

-• Breathe comfortably: Start by slowly and comfortably breathing in at a pace that is enjoyable for you.
-Make it rhythmic because this calms the brainstem, which is the first step in therapeutic repair as all else depends on the regulation of this region of the brain.
+• Breathe comfortably: Start by breathing slowly and comfortably at a steady pace.
+Ensure that your breathing is regular to calm the brainstem, which is the first step in helping the body heal.
+Regulating this part of the brain for all other healing processes is essential.

-• Count the length of breaths: If it helps to, count out the length of your breaths.
+• Count the length of breaths: Try matching the size of your breaths if it helps.

-• Breathe in, hold, breathe out: Breathe in one-two-three-four, hold for two seconds.
-Breathe out, one-two-three-four-five-six-seven-eight.
+• Breathe in, hold, breathe out: Breathe in for four seconds, hold for two seconds, and then exhale for eight seconds.

 Written by: